ory/docs/docs/hydra/index.md

 ORY Hydra is a
 [Certified OpenID Connect Provider Server](https://openid.net/developers/certified/) and implements all the requirements stated by the OpenID Foundation.
-In particular, it correctly implements the various OAuth 2.0 and OpenID Connect flows specified by the IETF and OpenID Foundation.
+In particular, it implements the various OAuth 2.0 and OpenID Connect flows specified by the IETF and OpenID Foundation.

 ## Cryptographic Key Storage